google-research/federated/distributed_dp/README.md

 ## Overview

 This directory contains the code for the paper "The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation".
+ICML 2021.
 [[PDF](https://arxiv.org/pdf/2102.06387)][[arXiv](https://arxiv.org/abs/2102.06387)]

 ## Dependencies